-2. MATHEMATICS.
+2. Mathematics.

-- a.
+a.
 Arithmetic.
 The examination will cover the whole subject, more emphasis being placed on methods and processes, however, than on problems.
 Enough problems will be given to show the candidate's familiarity with Arithmetic methods.
-Time, one hour. - b.
+Time, one hour.

+b.
 Algebra to Quadratics.
-Time, one hour. - c.
+Time, one hour.

+c.
 Plane Geometry, first three books.
 Time, one hour.

-3. LATIN.
+3. Latin.

 a.
 Latin Grammar.
-As much will be covered in this examination as is contained in Collar and Daniell's b.
-Cæsar, Books, I, II, III.
-Cicero, first three orations.
-Virgil, First two books.
+As much will be covered in this examination as is contained in Collar and Daniell's First Latin Book.

-First Latin Book.
 Candidates must be thoroughly familiar with forms and able to translate easy sentences into English from Latin and from English into Latin.
 The sentences will all be taken from the First Latin Book.
 Time, one hour and a half.